Tips for Owning and Cleaning your Washer and DryerDecember 19, 2019 8:35 pm

 Clean Lint Trap

 You should understand that you have to clean the lint trap before every use of the dryer.
 There’s nothing special about it, just make sure you do it.
 If you don’t then you’re greatly impacting the airflow inside the dryer.
-If the airflow is hampered you run the chance of having to run the dryer for longer and hotter than you otherwise would have under ordinary circumstances.
-If you have to run your dryer for multiple, less than efficient cycles you’re going to waste energy and wear out the dryer faster than it otherwise would wear out.
+Due to which the airflow is hampered you run the chance of having to run the dryer for longer and hotter than you otherwise would have under ordinary circumstances.
+You may have to run your dryer for multiple, less than efficient cycles you’re going to waste energy and wear out the dryer faster than it otherwise would wear out.
 Always clean the lint filter before every cycle.
 It’ll help keep your dryer like new for longer.

 Use Automatic Cycles